 Bush Tukka and Cafe J

-Indigenous students at JFHS participate in running a ‘Bush Tukka Cafe’.
+Aboriginal students at JFHS participate in running a ‘Bush Tukka Cafe’.
 Students have shared ownership of the Senior Retail Cafe, ‘Cafe J’, where they actively participate in the organisation and running of their Bush Tukka Cafe.
 An adjacent kitchen allows students to create products for sale.
 Students gain an understanding of the realities of running a small business and they gain skills and knowledge which equip them for life beyond school.

 Debating and Public Speaking